 Grey collar careers are not only attractive for Australians but also for international talent.

-- Long-term options, like the Employer Nomination Scheme (Subclass 186), allow transition to permanent residency for eligible workers.
+- Long-term options such as the Employer Nomination Scheme (subclass 186) may allow a transition to permanent residency for eligible workers who meet nomination and stream requirements.

 - Caution: Visa processing delays remain a challengeโonly half of 482 applications are processed within 43 days, despite official targets of under a week